In the Department of Earth Science, we study the Earth environment through an integrated synthesis of geology, oceanography, and meteorology.

 We emphasize experimental studies, field work, and applications.
 Curricula are individually planned to provide a broad basic training in earth science and to prepare students for further graduate study or careers in the environmental, energy, and mineral fields.
-Programs are flexible, to meet individual student needs.
+We have a strong tradition of student research.

 Degree options include Bachelor of Science and Master of Science, as well as a minor in Earth Science.
-Students can focus their coursework in the areas of petrology/mineralogy, hydrogeology, and environmental geology.
+Students can focus their coursework in the areas of environmental geology, hydrogeology, and petrology/mineralogy.

 What Can I Do With a Major in Earth Science?

 Become a geologist, hydrologist, environmental scientist, environmental lawyer, geotechnical engineer, geochemist, geophysicist, meteorologist, seismologist, oceanographer, paleontologist, volcanologist—opportunities abound.
 For professional geoscientists, the median annual salary is $90,890, and employment growth outlook is 16%, faster than the average for all occupations.
 The American Geological Institute provides more career information.

 How to Become an Earth Science Major or Minor

 To declare a major or minor in Earth Science, contact the undergraduate advisor, Dr. Hans Upadhyay, at H-Upadhyay@neiu.edu.

 Our department is housed on the first floor of Bernard Brommel Hall.
 We have equipment for petrologic, petrographic, and X-ray diffraction analysis; ground water modeling by physical, field, and numerical methods; field studies involving hydraulic testing and ground water and soil sampling, including campus monitoring wells; thin sectioning and rock preparation; soil and sediment size analysis; and a student computer lab.

 Earth Science Student Club